 Enterprising businesses are increasingly looking at ways to leverage their digital signage investment in new and more effective ways.
 The pandemic has offered many challenges but also helped software developers introduce new products that help businesses keep their staff safe while respecting local sanitary rules.
 Take for example the need to control access to offices and workspaces.

-Access control has emerged as an important necessity for businesses who operate in physical spaces.
+Access control has emerged as an important necessity for businesses that operate in physical spaces.
 This technology uses cameras to scan the face of visitors and specific messaging is triggered based on matching criteria.
-For example, a software may be able to detect people wearing face masks and display a distinct message whether they are wearing one or not.
+For example, the software may be able to detect people wearing face masks and display a distinct message about whether they are wearing one or not.

 What to look for in corporate digital signage software

-Businesses looking for a digital signage software to enhance their workplace environments should look for these features:
+Businesses looking for digital signage software to enhance their work environments should look for these features: